Saab JAS 39 Gripen: Brazil

 Saab and Embraer inaugurated the production line for Gripen E in Brazil on 9 May 2023.
 On 23 November 2023, the newspaper Folha de S. Paulo reported ongoing negotiations between the Brazilian and Swedish governments, for a deal involving 14 more Gripens for the Brazilian Air Force, in exchange of four Embraer C-390 Millennium transport aircraft for the Swedish Air Force, according to sources, the deal will be finalized in 2024.
 On 9 November 2024, the Brazilian Minister of Defence José Múcio signed a letter of intent, to increase the contract with Saab by 25%, increasing to 45 Gripens for the FAB.
 In exchange, the Swedish Air Force announced the selection and the beginning of negotiations to procure the Embraer C-390 Millenium airlifter.
+On 16 September 2025, the FAB commander Marcelo Kanitz Damasceno and the Swedish Minister of Defence Pål Jonson announced negotiations for six more Gripen Es and a batch of 12 second-hand Gripen C/Ds from the Swedish Air Force inventory.

-On 16 September 2025, the FAB commander Marcelo Kanitz Damasceno and the Swedish Minister of Defence Pål Jonson announced negotiations for six more Gripen E and a batch of 12 second-hand C/Ds aircraft of the Swedish Air Force inventory.
+The 12th and first domestically produced unit for Brazil was officially presented on 25 March 2026.
+In June 2026, the Defence minister of Brazil, signed a MoU for a further batch of 20 Gripen Es intended to be built in Brazil.
+The new jets will be stationed at Santa Maria AFB in the southern region of Brazil.